James Scott, 1st and last Duke of Monmouth1

 F, #105027, b.
 16 May 1622, d. circa December 1680

-Elizabeth Killigrew was baptised on 16 May 1622 at St. Margaret's Church, Lothbury, London, England.2 She is the daughter of Sir Robert Killigrew and Mary Wodehouse.1,2 She married Francis Boyle, 1st Viscount Shannon, son of Richard Boyle, 1st Earl of Cork and Catherine Fenton, on 24 October 1638 at King's Chapel, Whitehall, London, England.2 She died circa December 1680.2 She was buried on 4 January 1680/81 at Westminster Abbey, Westminster, London, England.2 Her will was probated on 8 February 1680/81.2
+Elizabeth Killigrew was baptised on 16 May 1622 at St. Margaret's Church, Lothbury, London, EnglandG.2 She was the daughter of Sir Robert Killigrew and Mary Wodehouse.1,2 She married Francis Boyle, 1st Viscount Shannon, son of Richard Boyle, 1st Earl of Cork and Catherine Fenton, on 24 October 1638 at King's Chapel, Whitehall, London, EnglandG.2 She died circa December 1680.2 She was buried on 4 January 1680/81 at Westminster Abbey, Westminster, London, EnglandG.2 Her will was proven (by probate) on 8 February 1680/81.2

-From 24 October 1638, her married name became Boyle.1 She and Charles II Stuart, King of Great Britain were associated circa 1649.2 As a result of her marriage, Elizabeth Killigrew was styled as Viscountess Shannon on 6 September 1660.
+From 24 October 1638, her married name became Boyle.1 She and Charles II Stuart, King of Great Britain were associated circa 1649.2 After her marriage, Elizabeth Killigrew was styled as Viscountess Shannon on 6 September 1660.
 Her last will was dated 27 July 1680.

 Child of Elizabeth Killigrew and Charles II Stuart, King of Great Britain